Harvey Sacks: Life and academic career

 Sacks received his doctoral degree in sociology at the University of California, Berkeley (1966), an LL.B. at Yale Law School (1959), and a B.A. at Columbia College (1955).
-He lectured at the University of California, Los Angeles and Irvine from 1964-1975.
+He lectured at the University of California, Los Angeles and Irvine from 1964 to 1975.

 In 1975 Sacks died in a car accident.
 He was survived by his wife, two siblings, and his parents.

 Work

 Sacks became interested in the structure of conversation while working at a suicide counseling hotline in Los Angeles in the 1960s.
 The calls to the hotline were recorded, and Sacks was able to gain access to the tapes and study them.
 In the 1960s, prominent linguists like Noam Chomsky believed that conversation was too disorganized to be worthy of any kind of in-depth structural analysis.
 Sacks strongly disagreed, since he saw structure in every conversation, and developed conversation analysis as a result.